 I’ve been meaning to read something of Bryson’s for a long time and thought this might make a good introduction, especially since I did a lengthy project on Shakespeare back in middle school and have continuously heard contradicting “facts” about him since then.
 Bryson seems to have a consistently good reputation, and now I can see why.
 His biography of Shakespeare was an enjoyable, informative and subtlety well-crafted read.
 The relative short length of this book, he tells us, is due mainly to the fact that there’s little that’s really “known” about Shakespeare, especially his early life, though we do have an impressive amount of his works nowadays due the efforts of two of his colleagues at the time to put together a portfolio of his works, what modern Shakespeare academics refer to as the First Folio.

-Bryson does an impressive job of explaining the evidentiary support for and against the various of theories about Shakespeare’s life and works and the conclusions that have been drawn, without make the book feel bogged down in minutiae.
+Bryson does an impressive job of explaining the evidentiary support for and against the various of theories about Shakespeare’s life and works and the conclusions that have been drawn, without making the book feel bogged down in minutiae.
 While many, many writers have penned works on Shakespeare (roughly 200,000 works if I recall correctly from the book), many seem to resort to some “artistic license” in describing facts since much of what we know about him is conjecture or just false.
 (Bryson is very, very dismissive of theories about alternative authorship regarding Shakespeare’s works and skewers most of the “facts” they rely upon to draw those conclusions.)

 An example of something that seems like we all should know, but don’t is that the spelling of “Shakespeare” is not one Shakespeare himself was ever known to use, and it’s not entirely clear what’s the “correct” spelling since they played fast and loose with things like that back in Elizabethan England.
 The pronunciation of his name might not even be accurate.
 (The phrase “fast and loose”, by the way, comes from Shakespeare, along with a whole host of other phrases we commonly use today.)